 What is the price of asana or Wrike?

 Asana is free for up to 15 users with limited features.
-Five users costs $21 per month, and 15 users costs $63 per month, once you upgrade to their premium version to gain access to more features.
+For the Premium version, each user costs $10.99 per month, while the Business version costs $24.99 per month.
 Wrike is free for up to five users but has limited functionality.
-The professional version costs $49 per month, while the 15-user version costs $99 per month.
+The Team version costs $9.80 per month per user, while the Business version costs $24.80 per user month..

+We believe that if you are a small company, Asana is a great alternative to Wrike.
 In contrast to Wrike's interface, Asana is very easy to use but also very unstructured.
 Its screen is divided into sections with readable controls written in large, easy-to-read fonts.
 The interface's colour scheme helps to highlight tasks, and the layout is neat and uncluttered.
+All-in-all if you want simple project management, Asana fits the bill.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!